 You’ll often find a fairly robust feature set, with essential features like an inline remote included more often than not across the board.
 Portability is good, if only because you’re not going to find the kinds of high-quality building materials that add a lot of extra weight, and because you probably won’t mind these earbuds taking a knock as much as you would someone dropping your $500 pair of headphones.

 Because it’s such a broad market, it’s hard to pinpoint a common theme in what in-ear headphones at this price range tend to do poorly.
 Certainly, sound quality is never going to compete with higher-end models, but that doesn’t mean you can’t end up with a device which more than does the job.
-At the very least, you should be able to find a stand-in (if not outright replacement) for your stock earbuds.
+At the very least, you should be able to find a stand-in (if not outright replacement) for your stock in-ear headphones.

 Visual design is a questionable proposition across the board in the earbud market, but nowhere is that more evident than in the sub-$20 sector where aesthetic is very much a luxury option.
 Expect a lot of cheap, fairly flimsy plastics which cost barely anything but often manage to look and feel like they cost even less.
 Expect garish color options as standard to appeal to a younger, pocket-money crowd.
-Expect, too, a fit that tends towards more of a ‘jam it in your ears and hope for the best’ vibe than the secure, self-assured comfort of, in particular, wireless models.
+Expect, too, a fit that tends towards more of a ‘jam it in your ears and hope for the best’ vibe than the secure, self-assured comfort of, in particular, wireless earphones models.

 What to Look For

 Having said all that, for under $20 the main thing you’re going to want to prioritize is likely to be the best possible audio quality for your money.
-While this, broadly, is the case when looking for the top earbuds at any price point, with such an affordable product you’ll want to make sure that the manufacturer isn’t trying to pass off a minimally developed listening experience by hiding it behind feature bloat or a surprisingly nice design for the price.
+While this, broadly, is the case when looking for the top in-ear headphones at any price point, with such an affordable product you’ll want to make sure that the manufacturer isn’t trying to pass off a minimally developed listening experience by hiding it behind feature bloat or a surprisingly nice design for the price.

 If these are going to be your primary listening device, you need to do yourself a favor and take a careful look at performance reviews.
 Of course, as you won’t be dropping several hundred dollars, it’s probably not the end of the world if they don’t work out in the long run, but it’s still good to ensure you’ve covered all bases before pressing Buy Now.

 By no means, however, is this a doom and gloom affair.
-If you’ve decided, after careful consideration and research, to opt for an entry-level pair of earbuds, you probably already have a good understanding of how they will fit your particular use case.
+If you’ve decided, after careful consideration and research, to opt for an entry-level pair of earphones, you probably already have a good understanding of how they will fit your particular use case.
 Sound quality can be awful, granted, but you can also find some picks which are certainly better than expected.
 Know your priorities, shop accordingly, and you can’t go too far wrong.